KMF leads the way with award

 Many businesses involved in the project have invited students on factory tours, offered work experience placements, invited youngsters to interview people in the job roles they are aspiring to and gain valuable insight into industry.

 All these aspects help to break down the barriers and unfamiliarity of the working environment and help young people to map their future development.
-Long term, it is hoped that the students involved in KMF's Young Engineer of the Year will have future careers with the sponsors involved.
+Long term, it is hoped that the students involved in KMF's Royal Academy of Engineering will have future careers with the sponsors involved.

 For those students involved with the project, (approximately 2,300 Year 10 students from 18 local high schools), career paths have been forged.
 In 12-months' time, these students will be looking at 'what next', having built important relationships with a variety of organisations.